Azure/azure-powershell/src/ResourceManager/HDInsight/Commands.HDInsight/help/Get-AzHDInsightOperationsManagementSuite.md

 ## SYNTAX

 ```
-Get-AzureRmHDInsightOperationsManagementSuite [-Name] <String> [-ResourceGroupName <String>]
+Get-AzHDInsightOperationsManagementSuite [-Name] <String> [-ResourceGroupName <String>]
  [-DefaultProfile <IAzureContextContainer>] [<CommonParameters>]
 ```

 ## DESCRIPTION
-The **Get-AzureRmHDInsightOperationsManagementSuite** cmdlet gets the status of OMS installation in an Azure HDInsight cluster.
+The **Get-AzHDInsightOperationsManagementSuite** cmdlet gets the status of OMS installation in an Azure HDInsight cluster.
 If OMS is enabled then it will also return the OMS workspace id.

 ## EXAMPLES

 ### Example 1
 ```
-PS C:\> Get-AzureRmHDInsightOMS -Name testcluster
+PS C:\> Get-AzHDInsightOMS -Name testcluster

 ClusterMonitoringEnabled